Existence of Noise Induced Order, a Computer Aided Proof: Introduction

 \section{Introduction}

-The ``Noise induced order'' phenomenon was discovered in numerical simulations and experiments regarding systems modeled by a deterministic dynamics perturbed by noise.
-The somewhat surprising phenomenon emerging is that the system appears to be chaotic for very small noise intensity, but when the intensity increases the system begins to have a less and less chaotic behavior, passing from a positive Lyapunov exponent to a negative one.
+The \textquotedblleft Noise induced order\textquotedblright\ phenomenon was discovered in numerical simulations and experiments regarding systems modeled by a deterministic dynamics perturbed by noise.
+The somewhat surprising phenomenon emerging is that the system appears to be chaotic for very small noise intensity, but when the intensity increases the system begins to have a less and less chaotic behavior, passing from a positive Lyapunov exponent to a negative one.{ A similar behavior was also found for other indicators of chaos.
+This paper however will focus only on the Lyapunov exponent.}